calabash/calabash-android/README.md

 Installation
 ------------
 ### Prerequisites
 You need to have Ruby installed.
-Verify your installation by running ruby -v in a terminal - it should print "ruby 1.8.7" (or higher)
+Verify your installation by running ruby -v in a terminal - it should print "ruby 1.8.7" (or higher).

+If you are on Windows you can get Ruby from [RubyInstaller.org](http://rubyinstaller.org/)

 You should have the Android SDK installed and the environment variable `ANDROID_HOME` should be pointing to it.